15 Most Popular Content Management Systems (CMS) 2024

 Pros:

-• WordPress is available to build any website you want.
-(Blogs, online stores, membership sites, marketplaces, app showcases, you name it!)
+- WordPress can be used to build any website.
+(This includes Blogs, online stores, membership sites, marketplaces, app showcases, and more.)

-• It’s open-source software great for learning and developers expanding its functionality.
+- It’s open-source software that is great for learning, and developers are expanding its functionality.

 Cons:

-Best for: WordPress is a great solution for every beginner, especially for bloggers.
-But its extensive functionality also makes it work great for advanced websites (eCommerce).
+Best for: WordPress is a great solution for beginners, especially bloggers.
+Its extensive functionality also makes it great for advanced websites (eCommerce).

 Pricing: You can use WordPress free of charge.
 The main two costs will be a domain name and hosting.
 We also recommend choosing a premium WordPress theme because it offers many more features and saves you a lot of time (compared to a free one).